-Simultaneously, management has acted to contain cash costs and will continue to do so, while continuing to pursue revenue opportunities.
+Management has acted to contain cash costs and will continue to do so, while continuing to pursue revenue opportunities.
 There are no assurances that management will be successful in achieving these goals on a timely basis or on acceptable terms.
-In particular the ability to earn increased revenues and positive cashflows from operations and to successfully renegotiate the terms of the convertible debentures is not guaranteed.
+In particular the ability to earn increased revenues and positive cashflows from operations is not guaranteed.
 These factors raise significant doubt about the Group's ability to continue as a going concern.